Mavann1988/react-typeahead/README.md

 Type: `Array`
 Default: []

-An array supplied to the fuzzy search.
+An array supplied to the search.

 #### props.maxVisible